a-r-m-i-n/dce/Documentation/UsersManual/Template.rst

 File
 ++++

-The option **File** let you choose a file that contains the fluid content that should be used as the template for this DCE.
+The option **File** let you choose a file that contains the Fluid content that should be used as the template for this DCE.
 The file name is selected in the "Template file (fluid)" input field.

 This option makes it possible that you put the templates under revision control due to the fact that the files are